Need to make a major home repair or fund some other large purchase? See how much a $15,000 loan could cost and how to get one.

 - Simple online application process

-Top three lenders for $15,000 loans with fair credit
+Top 5 providers that offer $15,000 loans for fair credit

 |LendingPoint Personal Loans||600||$2,000||$25,000||15.49%–34.99%||Go to site More|